openforis/accuracy-assessment/README.md

 They will be downloaded if missing, may take long the first time

-### If running in Windows, also need Rtools from https://cran.r-project.org/bin/windows/Rtools/
+### If running in Windows, Rtools from https://cran.r-project.org/bin/windows/Rtools/

-Locate the folder that Rtools is installed (usually 'C:\Rtools') Add C:\Rtools\bin path to the system path
+>Locate the folder that Rtools is installed (usually 'C:\Rtools')

+>Add C:\Rtools\bin path to the system path

--Go to Control Panel >> System and Security >> System -Go to Advanced System Settings
+>Go to Control Panel >> System and Security >> System

+>Go to Advanced System Settings

--Open Advanced tab
+>Open Advanced tab

--Click Environmental Variables... button
+>Click Environmental Variables... button

--Select Path variable and click Edit button
+>Select Path variable and click Edit button

--Add ';C:\Rtools\bin' at the end of the line
+>Add ';C:\Rtools\bin' at the end of the line